cloudevents/spec/expression-language.md

 Each CloudEvent context attribute and extension MUST be addressable from an expression using its identifier, as defined by the spec.
 For example, using `id` in an expression will address to the CloudEvent [id attribute][ce-id-attribute].

-Unless otherwise specified, every attribute and extension MUST be represented by the _String_ type.
-Through explicit casting, the user can convert the addressed value instances to _Integer_ and _Boolean_.
+Unless otherwise specified, every attribute and extension MUST be represented by the _String_ type as its initial type.
+Through explicit and implicit type casting, the user can convert the addressed value instances to _Integer_ and _Boolean_.

 When addressed an attribute not included in the input event, an empty _String_ MUST be assumed as value